Bert-JanP/Incident-Response-Powershell/README.md

 ```

 ## DFIR Commands
-The [DFIR Commands page](./DFIR-Commands.md) contains invidividual powershell commands that can be used during your incident response process.
-The follwing catagories are defined:
+The [DFIR Commands page](./DFIR-Commands.md) contains individual PowerShell commands that can be used during your incident response process.
+The following categories are defined:
 - Connections
 - Persistence
 - Windows Security Events